-All plans for the erection of personal wireless services facilities shall be submitted to and be reviewed by the Town of Bethany Beach Planning Commission for compliance with Chapter 410, Subdivision and Land Development, with the exception of new antenna(s) attached to existing structures in municipal use sites.
+All plans for the erection of personal wireless services facilities shall be submitted to and be reviewed by the Town of Bethany Beach Planning and Zoning Commission for compliance with Chapter 410, Subdivision and Land Development, with the exception of new antenna(s) attached to existing structures in municipal use sites.
 The Building Inspector and Solicitor shall review the plans for compliance with this chapter and other applicable local regulations and evidence of review and approval of other agencies with jurisdiction over such facilities.
 The cost of review fees shall be reimbursed to the Town by the owner.
 These fees shall be in addition to any applicable Town building permit fees.

 Any federally licensed amateur radio operator may apply to the Building Inspector and be approved by the Town Council for an exemption from any provision of this chapter upon a showing that strict conformance therewith would interfere with the operator's ability to receive or transmit signals or would impose unreasonable costs on the amateur radio operator.
 Such application must be accompanied by:

 Proof of a current federal license for an amateur radio operator.